(The author of this post suggests listening to the 1960’ folk legend Hoyt Axton’s Roll Your Own while reading this post.)

 As a consumer nation that demands convenience, we suspect Mr. Runkles and Mr. Banner are not the only two entrepreneurs who are rolling cigarettes for customers.
 Unfortunately for them, it remains illegal and we suspect that the two men had no idea how aggressively states protect their tobacco tax revenue.
 (There is also a health hazard – although cigarettes themselves are unhealthy, the state claims that the two men used non-compliant packaging.
 We suspect that means no warning labels.)

-If you are charged with cigarette tax evasion or face audit for tobacco taxes, give us a call.
 The author of this post, attorney Brian Mahany, is a former revenue officer and tax prosecutor.
-For more information, contact Brian at or by telephone at (414) 704-6731 (direct).
 All inquiries kept in complete confidence.